Covid pushed millions worldwide from the middle class to poverty. One man is trying to work his way back.

 “I feel like I’m starting from zero,” he said.

-Colombia’s 4.7 million Blacks, already statistically poorer than the average Colombian, witnessed the steepest drops in labor income of any ethnic group in the second half of 2020, compared to the same period in 2019, according to Colombian government data.
+Colombia’s 4.7 million Blacks, already statistically poorer than the average Colombian, witnessed the steepest drops in labor income of any ethnic group in the second half of 2020, compared with the same period in 2019, according to Colombian government data.
 The pandemic’s punch stirred many to action.
 Hundreds of thousands have taken to the streets in recent weeks to protest rising poverty and inequality.
 The protesters have disproportionately been people of color.

 [Protests have spread across Colombia.
 Here’s why.]

-As the demonstrations rage on, dozens have died, with officials confirming at least three more deaths in the hard-hit city of Cali on Friday, the one month anniversary of the protests.
-That same day, President Iván Duque announced a “maximum deployment of military” to Cali, a move that could tip Colombia into broader violence and serve as a harbinger of social unrest in other nations where the seemingly endless pandemic is deepening economic despair.
+As the demonstrations rage on, dozens have died, with officials confirming at least three more deaths in the hard-hit city of Cali on Friday, the day marking one month since the protests began.
+That same day, President Iván Duque announced a “maximum deployment of military” to Cali, a move that could tip Colombia into broader violence and signal social unrest in other nations where the seemingly endless pandemic is deepening economic despair.

 The United States, with its vaccine abundance, is closing in on a full recovery.
-But in parts of the developing world plagued with vaccine shortages, the pandemic remains at or near its peak, with lockdowns and curfews still a way of life.
+But in parts of the developing world plagued by vaccine shortages, the pandemic remains at or near its peak, with lockdowns and curfews still a way of life.
 Once the outbreak releases its grip on places like Colombia — still months away, at the earliest — the middle class, analysts say, should be poised for a rapid recovery.

 But by then, many, like Mendoza, will have burned through life savings, accumulated more debt and lost professional momentum.
-Their children will have fallen behind in their educations.
+Their children will have fallen behind in their education.
 For those who have sunk back to the bottom, poverty feels like an inescapable chain.
-It takes a person born poor in Colombia on average 11 generations to break out.
+On average, it takes 11 generations to break out of poverty in Colombia.

+[Colombian guerrillas are using coronavirus curfews to expand their control.
+Violators have been killed.]

-For Afro-Colombians, facing systemic racism and less access to education, health care and the Internet, the chain feels even stronger.
+For Afro-Colombians, facing systemic racism and less access to education, health care and the Internet, the constraints feel even stronger.

 “We’ve lost about a decade on average in terms of poverty gains as a country,” said Roberto Angulo, an analyst and adviser on poverty to the Colombian government.
 “But the Black population is going to lose even more than a decade, and be even more poor than before.”